eda-ricercatore/gulyas-scripts/notes/python.md

 	- Class and static methods can be invoked by an instance object;
 		e.g., **instance-object.static-method()** or **instance-class-method()**
 		\cite[Chapter 7, section on "Static Methods and Class Methods," pp. 124]{Beazley2009}.
+	- The definition of static and class methods specifies using a property function to handle these methods differently
+		\cite[Chapter 7, section on "Properties," pp. 125]{Beazley2009}.
 + There exists various ways to instantiate/create, modify, or invalidate *Python* instance objects \cite[Chapter 4, pp. 135]{Alchin2010}.
 	- Creating *Python* instance objects via instantiation of a *Python* class